arthuro555/GDevelop/newIDE/app/public/external/README.md

-This folder contains third parties editors bundled with GDevelop.
+This folder contains third parties editors bundled with GDeveloppe.
 They are usually imported by `import-XXX-editor.js` scripts (See app/scripts folder).

 For ES Modules to work, all files must be lower cased.
 Protocol gdide:// must be used